KMIR-TV

-KMIR-TV (channel 36) is a television station licensed to Palm Springs, California, United States, serving as the NBC affiliate for the Coachella Valley.
+KMIR-TV (channel 36, cable channel 6) is a television station licensed to Palm Springs, California, United States, serving as the NBC affiliate for the Coachella Valley.
 It is owned by Entravision Communications (as the company's only NBC affiliate), and is sister to MyNetworkTV affiliate KPSE-LD (channel 50, also licensed to Palm Springs), Indio-licensed Univision affiliate KVER-CD (channel 41) and UniMás affiliate KEVC-CD (channel 5).
 KMIR and KPSE share studios on Parkview Drive in Palm Desert; KEVC and KVER maintain separate facilities on Corporate Way, also in Palm Desert.
 KMIR's transmitter is located atop Edom Hill in Cathedral City.

 History

 The station was the first to broadcast in the Coachella Valley on September 15, 1968.
 Airing an analog signal on UHF channel 36, it has been an NBC affiliate from the start.
 Actor John Conte owned the station through the Desert Empire TV Corporation, and was the proprietor of the Hotel el Mirador in Palm Springs, from which the call letters were derived.
 Desert Regional Medical Center now occupies the site of the old hotel.
 Today, one can still see the El Mirador broadcasting tower standing in front of the hospital.
 This is where the station originally transmitted from.
 The current tower is a replica structure emulating the original, which was destroyed in a 1989 fire.

 Journal Communications acquired KMIR from Conte in 1999 for $30 million.
 In 2008, the station celebrated its 40th anniversary.
 In October 2013, Journal reached a deal to sell KMIR to OTA Broadcasting for $17 million.
 The sale was completed on January 1, 2014, making KMIR the company's first station affiliated with one of the Big Four television networks.

 Along with the other major Coachella Valley stations, KMIR formerly identified itself on-air using its cable designation (at that time, channel 6) rather than its over-the-air digital channel position.
 This unusual practice (also common in the Fort Myers–Naples, Florida market, where KMIR's former sister station WFTX-TV serves as the market's Fox affiliate) stems in part from Palm Springs's exceptionally high cable penetration rate of 80.5%, which is one of the highest in the United States.
 As of 2014, the station branded simply with its call letters.